Chart Color Schemes

 Capel Sound ranks among the oldest 10% of areas nationwide

 Capel Sound's median age is 59, significantly higher than Greater Melbourne's figure of 37 and the national norm of 38.
 Compared to Greater Melbourne, Capel Sound has a higher proportion of residents aged 75-84 (16.8%) but fewer residents aged 25-34 (7.5%).
-This concentration of 75-84 year-olds is notably above the national figure of 6.0%.
-Between the 2021 Census and present, the 75 to 84 age group has increased from 15.6% to 16.8%, while the 25 to 34 cohort has decreased from 8.9% to 7.5%.
-By 2041, demographic projections indicate substantial shifts in Capel Sound's age structure.
-Notably, the 85+ group is projected to grow by 100% (665 people), reaching 1,328 from 662.
-The aging population trend is evident, with those aged 65 and above comprising 88% of projected growth.
-Conversely, both the 0 to 4 and 25 to 34 age groups are projected to decrease in number.
+This concentration of 75-84 year-olds is well above the national figure of 6.0%.
+Between the 2021 Census and present, the proportion of Capel Sound's population in the 75 to 84 age group has increased from 15.6% to 16.8%, while the proportion of residents aged 25 to 34 has decreased from 8.9% to 7.5%.
+By 2041, demographic projections indicate significant shifts in Capel Sound's age structure.
+The number of residents aged 85 and above is projected to grow by 88%, reaching 1,336 from 709.
+This growth is largely driven by the aging population dynamic, with those aged 65 and above comprising 93% of the projected growth.
+Conversely, both the 15 to 24 and 0 to 4 age groups are projected to decrease in number.